airanger-paperchase/invoice-ext/DOCKER_DEPLOYMENT.md

 # Invoice Extractor - Docker Deployment Guide

-This guide explains how to deploy the Invoice Extractor application using Docker.
+This guide explains how to deploy the Invoice Extractor application using Docker with separate frontend and backend services.

 ## 📋 Prerequisites